MaxHalford/chime/README.md

 ```

+- You can listen to the sounds interactively via [this soundboard](https://chime-soundboard.herokuapp.com/), which is made with [Streamlit](https://www.streamlit.io/).
-Note that if you set the theme to `'random'`, a random theme will be picked each time you play a sound.
+- A random theme will be picked each time you play a sound if you set the theme to `'random'`

 ## IPython/Jupyter magic